When schools succeed,

 In recent years, Mr. Roberto has served as an Interim Director of Secondary Schools and as an academic advisor at William Paterson University School of Education -- Graduate Studies for Educational Leadership.
 He served four years in the United States Air Force and is a Viet Nam Veteran.

 Joanna Santana is an English Language Learner (ELL) Specialist for the NJDOE's Region 1 & 2 Regional Achievement Center.
-In her role, she and her team are responsible for monitoring the effectiveness of the current ELL instructional support systems in the Priority and Focus schools and overseeing professional development for ELL staff.
-Prior to joining the RAC team, Ms. Santana served as the English as a Second Language (ESL) coordinator in Palm Beach County School District, the fifth largest district in the U.S. She was instrumental in developing and implementing a variety of instructional strategies that resulted in significant gains for the lowest-achieving 25% and earning the school an "A" rating.
-Ms. Santana earned her BA in Education from Florida Atlantic University and an MA in Curriculum and Instruction, as well as Educational Leadership, from Nova Southeastern University.
-Ms. Santana enjoys and supports the arts, including playing her cello.
+In her role, she is responsible for providing high-impact support by working directly with School Administration and School-Based Supervisors in the Paterson School District's Priority and Focus Schools to assist them in developing, implementing and executing the School Improvement Plans.
+Prior to joining the RAC team, Mrs. Santana served as the English as a Second Language (ESL) Coordinator in Palm Beach County School District, the fifth largest district in the U.S. During her tenure at PBCSD, she was instrumental in developing and implementing a variety of instructional strategies that resulted in significant gains for the lowest-achieving 25% and earning the school an "A" rating.
+Mrs. Santana earned her BA in Education from Florida Atlantic University and an MA in Curriculum and Instruction, as well as Educational Specialist degree in Educational Leadership, from Nova Southeastern University.
+Mrs. Santana holds educational certificates as Principal, Elementary Education, Language Arts Literacy, Reading, ESL, and Spanish.

 Patricia Walters-DiGiaimo serves as an Intervention Specialist for the NJDOE's Region 1 & 2 Regional Achievement Center.
 In her role, she works with Priority and Focus schools to raise the achievement of the lowest-performing special education sub-groups.
 Ms. Walters-DiGiaimo most recently was the Director of Special Education services in a large urban district where she oversaw all staff that provided special education services to students with various disabilities.
 Under a grant Ms. Walters-Giaimo hired special education literacy coaches at the K-3 level to improve early instruction and reduce the number of referrals to special education.
 Under another grant, she created a model of inclusive services for preschool students.
 Prior to this, Ms. Walters-Giaimo served as a learning disability teacher consultant on a child study team and a preschool consultant for a large preschool for students with disabilities, and she assisted the NJ Department of Education in developing preschool programs.
 At the start of her career she was a special education in preschool for nine years.
 She is a thirty-eight-year education veteran.